gtrak/betamore/lesson.markdown

 * Return values
 * Objects? in a bit.

+# RECURSION
+* What is recursion?

+See _recursion_.

 #A word on stacks
 [Wikipedia](http://en.wikipedia.org/wiki/Call_stack)

 ![Call Stack](http://www.senocular.com/flash/tutorials/asyncoperations/images/recursion_function.png)

-# Back to Recursion
+# Recursion
 * Raw Recursion looks like a tree
-* Recursion that doesn't spread looks like a line
+* Recursion that doesn't spread looks like a sequence
-* A line is a special case of a tree
+* A sequence can be thought of as a special case of a tree, where each node only has one child.
-* In some cases, it's possible for the compiler to detect that a return value is unused.
-In these cases, the stack doesn't grow as normal.
-[Tail Call Optimization](http://c2.com/cgi/wiki?TailCallOptimization).
-Code that would crash the program by growing the stack until it runs out of memory will just loop forever instead.

 <pre>
 1 - 2 - 3 - 4